aceofgreens/aceofgreens.github.io/content/articles/2024-02-04-diffusion_models.md

 Suppose we have a training dataset of samples and the underlying data distribution is $\mathcal{D}$.
 The whole diffusion pipeline can be applied independently across all samples.
 For that reason, let's consider a single sample $\textbf{x} \sim \mathcal{D}$.
 We can define a stochastic process which, at each step, adds noise to it.
 For simplicity, assume we add Gaussian noise independently to each dimension of the sample.
 If $\textbf{x}$ is an image, we'd add independent noise to the intensity of each pixel.
 If $\textbf{x}$ is a point in some geometric space, then we add noise to its coordinates.
 If $\textbf{x}$ represents a sample with physically-meaningful dimensions, we simply add noise to their measurements.

 Doing this for multiple steps, we get a discrete random walk.
-One commonly and highly practical example definition for the stochastic process governing it is:
+One common and highly practical example definition for the stochastic process governing it is:

 $$
 \begin{aligned}